Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations
-* Were there any data privacy, bias or fairness issues with the data?
+* There was no breach of data privacy.
-* How did you overcome any legal or societal issues?
+ * No bias or unfairness issues with the data.

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.